 Benjamin Domenech is the publisher of The Federalist and writes The Transom, a daily subscription newsletter for political insiders.
-Domenech also serves as a senior fellow at The Heartland Institute, specializing in health care and entitlement policy.
-He previously worked as speechwriter to HHS Secretary Tommy Thompson, and as chief speechwriter for U.S. Senator John Cornyn of Texas.
-Domenech is also editor in chief of The City, an academic journal on faith and culture; and co-host of Coffee & Markets, an award-winning podcast focused on politics, policy, and the marketplace.
-He co-founded Redstate and appears regularly on Fox News, MSNBC, and The Blaze.
+Domenech also serves as a senior fellow at The Heartland Institute and editor in chief of The City, an academic journal on faith and culture.
+He previously worked as a speechwriter for HHS Secretary Tommy Thompson and U.S. Senator John Cornyn of Texas.
+He co-founded Redstate, was co-host of Coffee & Markets, an award-winning economic podcast, and appears regularly on Fox News, MSNBC, and The Blaze.
 He lives in Virginia.
-Email him at firstname.lastname@example.org
+Email him at email@example.com

 David Harsanyi is a senior editor at The Federalist.
 Harsanyi is a nationally syndicated columnist and author of three books.
 His work has appeared in the Wall Street Journal, Washington Post, Weekly Standard, National Review, Reason, New York Post, and numerous other publications.
 David has appeared on Fox News, CNN, MSNBC, NPR, ABC World News Tonight, NBC Nightly News and dozens of radio talk shows across the country.
 Reach him at firstname.lastname@example.org

-Joy Pullmann is managing editor of The Federalist.
-She previously was managing editor of School Reform News and an education research fellow at The Heartland Institute, and before that the assistant editor for American Magazine at the American Enterprise Institute.
-Joy is also the 2013-14 recipient of a Robert Novak journalism fellowship for in-depth reporting on Common Core national education standards.
-She has been widely published and has been a guest on numerous radio and TV shows.
-She travels nationwide to speak at prominent venues including CPAC, the National Right to Life Convention, and statewide education and politics conferences.
-Joy has taught history, literature, and debate, and has written high school public speaking curriculum.
+Joy Pullmann is managing editor of The Federalist and an education research fellow at The Heartland Institute.
+She previously was managing editor of School Reform News and the assistant editor for American Magazine at the American Enterprise Institute.
+Joy is also the 2013-14 recipient of a Robert Novak journalism fellowship for in-depth reporting on Common Core national education mandates.
+Joy has taught high school and middle school history, literature, and debate, and has written public speaking curriculum.
 She is a graduate of the Hillsdale College honors and journalism programs.
 Follow Joy on Twitter.